thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendix_A.md

   incompatible horse and eagle that is not fully one nor the other, the person who can use magic is a nephil, not a human.
    * As a distortion of God's creation, nephilim do not, cannot fit cleanly into either creation or Divine Law.
-[Soteriology][WP1], [Missiology][WP2], and [Ecclesiology][WP3] get interesting (and fictional) curlicues and footnotes trying to deal with the chaotic fallout of the interaction between the angelic and the human in a nephil's nature.
+     * [Soteriology][WP1], [Missiology][WP2], and [Ecclesiology][WP3] get
+       interesting (and fictional) curlicues and footnotes trying to deal with the chaotic fallout of the interaction between the angelic and the human in a nephil's nature.
 This lets me do things to/with the characters that would not otherwise be at all moral.
+     * I will somewhat compare the nephil to mules or <{{ wikipedia ligers }}>.
+       While in some ways they may appear to have advantages to one or both parent species, they are an artificial, unnatural 'creation'.
    * Just as a hippogriff is impossible by normal genetics, and cannot be explained by Mendelian inheritance patterns, children of either two nephil or one human and one nephil do not follow purely Mendelian inheritance